 A website where you can apply for a yearly payment to help with energy costs to run medical equipment or medically required heating or cooling.

-A scheme that provides subsidised medical aids for eligible Queenslanders who have a permanent and stabilised condition or disability.
-This scheme can help you continue living at home.
-It requires a health professional to make the application on your behalf.
+A Queensland Health program that provides subsidised medical aids for eligible Queenslanders who have a permanent and stabilised condition or disability.
+Access to the program requires a health professional to make the application on your behalf.

 A service that delivers critical home maintenance to seniors aged 60 and over, as well as those with disabilities of any age.
 The service can help eligible people stay in their homes, rather than moving to a care facility, by subsidising labour costs or modifications related to health, safety, or security.